nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Configuration_System.md

 - Default prj.conf search paths

-  For all project build, the following path prj.conf will anyway be collected into the build.
+  For all project build, the following prj.conf paths will anyway be collected into the build.
 They are related to device, board and example board specific part.
 The priority is from low to high.
 High priority prj.conf data will override low priority prj.conf data.

   ```
   1. devices/prj.conf